• Skip to primary navigation

 Jump to Recipe Print Recipe

 Amla in Honey Recipe with step by step pictures.
-Consuming amla with honey daily has a lot of health benefits.
+Consuming amla with honey daily has a lot of health benefits, popular ones are Amla Murabba .
 It helps to treat anemia and gives stamina.
+In this blog post, you will see how to preserve amla in honey naturally with step by step pictures and video.

 Amla in Honey

-This was one of the most requested recipe in this blog after i posted Amla Murabba recipe.
-The reason I was stayed away from this is, it is quite a easy recipe and it just involves soaking the amla in honey and nothing more complicated than that.
-But yesterday when i went through my list of do things, this recipe stood a little high.
-And luckily i had few amla and a bottle of honey on hand, so immediately i gave it a shot.
+This was one of the most requested recipe in this blog after I posted Amla Murabba recipe.
+The reason I was stayed away from this is, it is quite an easy recipe and it just involves soaking the amla in honey and nothing more complicated than that.
+But yesterday when I went through my list of do things, this recipe stood a little high.
+And luckily i had few amla and a bottle of honey on hand, so immediately tried it.

 This is such a healthy recipe, you should definitely try it.
 Make a big batch of it and give to your kiddos and family daily.
 It will make such a huge difference.I had saffron on hand so i added few here, but it is entirely optional.
 And the honey which i added is not your store bought stuff, it is pure mountain honey which was given to my mother by her friend.
 So you wont find it too dark in colour.
 You can use regular honey in this recipe.